 Figure 3: Export your risk register to Excel

-In the next and final ISO 31000 blog of this series, we will explore in more depth how to communicate information to not only decision-makers but also to the rest of the company.
+In the next blog of this series, we will explore in more depth how to communicate information, not only to decision-makers but also to the rest of the company.